 The Standards are based upon published medical evidence whenever possible.
 When published data is not available, requirements are based upon accepted scientific theory.
 The development process includes a period for public review and comment, legal review, and approval by the respective FACT and JACIE Boards.

 The 6th edition of the Standards were published on 1 March 2015.
 Edition 6.01 was published on 2 February 2017 to incorporate standards for administration of immune effector cells.
-Edition 7 was published on the 1st of March, 2018, and implementation will begin the 1st of June, 2018.
+Edition 7 was published on the 1st of March, 2018, and implementation begun the 1st of June, 2018.